Phase 2 – Rediscovering Meaning and Purpose

 Advocacy.
 Accompany a friend to a medical appointment to help ask the right questions and take notes.

-Check out For Inspiration, an ongoing list of people who have mastered this phase in their lives.
+Check out For Inspiration, an ongoing list of people who have mastered this phase and the next phase in their lives.